Mold Remediation & Inspection

 While many people would think that simply seeing black stuff on the wall is enough evidence of black mold, a formal inspection is a little more complicated than this.

-When we do a mold inspection, we operate as your state licensed industrial hygienist.
-We carefully collect air cassettes and swab samples to determine the types of mold present and the severity of the infestation.
-If we are able to confirm the presence of black mold, we prepare a formal protocol to remediate the environment in order to make it safe again.
+When we do a mold inspection, we consult a state licensed industrial hygienist.
+They carefully collect air cassettes and swab samples to determine the types of mold present and the severity of the infestation.
+If they are able to confirm the presence of black mold (Stachybotrys), they prepare a formal protocol to remediate the environment in order to make it safe again.

 This Remediation Protocol is then given to a licensed mold remediation company.
 They follow the necessary plan of action to remove and/or kill the mold.